 \subsubsection{Deterministic pVDF}

 We propose two forms of deterministic pVDFs for symmetric and asymmetric link interaction.
-The basic form of the pVDFs is a strictly monotonic function.
-Both existence and uniqueness properties of the UE-pTAP solution hold for the symmetric pVDF.
-However, empirical pedestrian data suggest that pedestrian interactions are better represented with a non-monotonic asymmetric pVDF.
-Asymmetric pVDF may be more realistic than symmetric pVDF, but it no longer guarantees the existence and uniqueness properties of the UE-pTAP solution.
+The basic form of the pVDFs is a strictly monotonic function. {Both existence and uniqueness properties of the UE-pTAP solution hold for the symmetric pVDF.
+However, empirical pedestrian data suggest that pedestrian interactions are better represented with a non-monotonic asymmetric pVDF which is consistent with the previous findings in the literature \citep{Lam2002,kretz2006experimental,helbing2009ped} that will be further discussed in Section 4.1.} Asymmetric pVDF may be more realistic than symmetric pVDF, but it no longer guarantees the existence and uniqueness properties of the UE-pTAP solution.

 We first define symmetry in pVDF and a generic deterministic symmetric pVDF.

 \begin{defi}[Symmetric pVDF] Consider a pair of links $a,a' \in A$ which belong to the same bidirectional stream.
 We say that a pVDF $t_a(x_a,x_{a'})$ is symmetric if and only if